metis-edu/Onchain-Agent-RAG-with-Memory/README.md

 ## Acknowledgements

-Developed using the Alith framework by LazAI and Web3.py on Metis Sepolia.
+Developed using the Alith framework by LazAI and Web3.py on Metis Hyperion.

 ---